 As well as being an academic and corporate researcher, I have founded and jointly led start-up companies with clients that have included Hewlett Packard, Vodafone, the Navigator Company and StoraEnso.
 Alongside this I continue to consult for many of the world’s most ambitious companies.

-I am a Fellow of the IEEE and of the Royal Society of Arts, and in 2014 the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
+I am a Fellow of the IEEE and of the Royal Society of Arts, and the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
 I am a Visiting Professor in the College of Science at the University of Swansea, Wales.

 Though engaged with making the world through technology, my activities have always been driven in the first instance by a deep interest in the diversity of human affairs.